rachelaronoff/www.hackuarium.ch/docs/20_bioreactor/10_platformio/parameters.md

 ## PARAM_ERROR

-`PARAM_ERROR (Y)` will display any error in the bioreactor, you can check the code of the error with this table:
+`PARAM_ERROR` <kbd>Y</kbd> will display any error in the bioreactor, you can check the code of the error with this table:

 | BIT | PARAM_ERROR                  | COMMENT                                                    |
 | --- | ---------------------------- | ---------------------------------------------------------- |